daos-stack/daos/docs/user/pytorch.md

 PyTorch is fully featured framework for building deep learning models and training them.
 It is widely used in the research community and in the industry.
-PyTroch allows loading data from various sources and DAOS can be used as a storage backend for training data and model's checkpoints.
+PyTorch allows loading data from various sources and DAOS can be used as a storage backend for training data and models' checkpoints.

-[DFS plugin](https://github.com/daos-stack/daos/tree/master/src/client/pydaos/torch) implements PyTroch interfaces for loading data from DAOS: Map and Iterable style datasets.
+[DFS plugin](https://github.com/daos-stack/daos/tree/master/src/client/pydaos/torch) implements PyTorch interfaces for loading data from DAOS: Map and Iterable style datasets.
-This allows to use all features of `torch.utils.data.DataLoader` to load data from DAOS POSIX container, including parallel data loading, batching, shuffling, etc.
+This allows to use all features of `torch.utils.data.DataLoader` to load data from DAOS POSIX containers, including parallel data loading, batching, shuffling, etc.

 ## Installation

-To install the plugin, you need to have PyTorch installed, please follow official [PyTorch installation guide](https://pytorch.org/get-started/).
+To install the plugin, you need to have PyTorch installed.
+Please follow the official [PyTorch installation guide](https://pytorch.org/get-started/).
-`pydoas.torch` module comes with DAOS client package, please refer to DAOS installation guide for your distribution.
+`pydoas.torch` module comes with DAOS client package.
+Please refer to DAOS installation guide for your distribution.

 ## Usage